 Utilizing state of the art endodontic treatment methods, studied through ongoing root canal continuing education hands-on seminars, we are able to thoroughly and without trauma nor discomfort successfully treat teeth throughout the mouth, allowing patients to retain and use teeth for years to come, that would otherwise be lost.

-Teeth that are either sustain diseased, fractured extensively and or have large failed fillings, require restoration with either a large core or post and core restoration.
+Teeth that are either diseased, fractured extensively and or have large failed fillings, require restoration with either a large core or post and core restoration.
 These resorations can be placed in teeth with or without root canals.
-Dr. Feeney utilizes state-of-the-art dental adhesives and tooth colored glass restorative material, to bond and weld together the remnants of the tooth and the root.
+Dr. Rice utilizes state-of-the-art dental adhesives and tooth colored glass restorative material, to bond and weld together the remnants of the tooth and the root.
 This allows for the strongest possible foundation filling, for a crown or bridge which follows this procedure.

 A crown is an enamel replacement covering whereby a tooth is covered to strengthen and protect the tooth from future fracture and decay.
 Teeth damaged by decay or having previously been restored along with fractured or root canal treated teeth are also crowned if sufficient tooth is missing or if the dentist feels that the tooth will last longer by protecting it with a crown.
 There are several types of crowns.
 The dentist and patient will make the decision as to which one is best for the patient.

 Many patients present to our Team with one or more missing teeth.
 Bridges, which allow one to regain not only a drastic improvement in chewing ability, but phenomenal Smile Enhancement, are easily performed these days.
 Bridges can span single tooth spaces, an entire side or front portion of the mouth, and in some instances, the entire upper or lower jaw.
 Strength and beauty have now united in Bridge making materials resulting in long-lasting, beautiful and healthy Smiles.
-Please ask your Dr. Feeney about this option for your overall health improvement.
+Please ask Dr. Rice about this option for your overall health improvement.

 Implants are used today to predictably and successfully treat missing teeth throughout the mouth, without involving other teeth surrounding the edentulous space or spaces.
 Feel free to ask us about your options.